She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 Some interpret Jewish law to require a mezuzah on every doorway in the home apart from bathrooms, and closets too small to qualify as rooms; others view it as necessary only to place one in the front doorway.

-I’ve seen many homes that feature a mezuzah at the front door.
-Others have additional mezuzahs throughout the home.
+I’ve seen many homes with a mezuzah at the front door and others with additional mezuzahs throughout the home.

 However, until last night, I’d never seen a home with a mezuzah placed at just one, interior doorway… and none anywhere else.
 There were no marks where other mezuzahs might have been, either.